wazroth/portfolio/projects.md

 * [Dre's wireframes (PDF)](./images/amx-proposal.pdf)
 * [Final design comp (PDF)](./images/amx-final.pdf)

-### How do you talk to a building?
-Patron-facing tools for space and service discovery at the D.H.
+### How Do You Talk to a Building?
+Patron-facing Tools for Space and Service Discovery at the D.H.
 Hill Jr. Library (2016)

 A strategic initiative with a goal of enhancing patron-facing information at the D. H. Hill Jr. Library, to ensure that patrons received in-building space and service information in a manner that was timely, relevant, and easy to comprehend.
 I was project co-lead, with NC State Universty Libraries colleague Josephine McRobbie.